MatthewAndreTaylor/Generative-SVG/README.md

 - Dealing with class imbalances and sparsity in the chosen datasets.
 - Evaluating the semantic accuracy of generated SVG sketches, not just their visual similarity.

 The reason that we chose the datasets above is because they are diverse, relevant, and accessible.
-We think they will work well for generative SVG modeling.
-Each dataset contains a large number of hand-drawn sketches in vector formats, providing a rich source of training data.
-They cover a wide range of object categories and drawing styles, which we think will improve model robustness and generalization.
+Each dataset contains a large number of hand-drawn sketches in vector formats.
+They cover a wide range of object categories and drawing styles.
 Last, these datasets are well documented, used in other academic research, and available under permissive licenses.

 ## Dataset Access